COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 Since all "MVS" tape devices have hardware compression, you don't

-want SAS to also use sofware compression and CPU time when writing
+want SAS to also use software compression and CPU time when writing

 to tape.
 And if you write a large dataset in sequential format to